 These Sydney landmarks are not only distinctive structures on the Sydney urban landscape but also can assist visitors and newcomers find their bearings as they explore the city.
 A number of these structures have become iconic symbols of Sydney.Continue to 2 of 13 below.

 The Sydney Opera House is not only a distinctive Sydney landmark but has also become an iconic symbol of the city itself.Continue to 3 of 13 below.

 03 of 13

 Sydney Harbour Bridge

-The Sydney Harbour Bridge, together with the Sydney Opera House, has become a most recognizable symbol of the harbor city that is Sydney.
-Continue to 3 of 12 below.
+The Sydney Harbour Bridge, together with the Sydney Opera House, has become a most recognizable symbol of the city.
+Continue to 4 of 13 below.

 Museum of Contemporary Art Australia

 The Museum of Contemporary Art Australia is housed in an art deco building and its modern annex within walking distance of Sydney's Circular Quay, a familiar landmark on West Circular Quay at the southern end of the Rocks district.Continue to 6 of 13 below.